mikebarile/Primes/README.md

 ## Tests

-For those so inclined, I've included an rspec file that ensures the script is generating valid prime numbers.
+I've included an rspec file that ensures the script is generating valid prime numbers.
 Follow the below instructions to run the test locally:
 - Navigate to the directory
 - Ensure you have bundler installed ("gem install bundler")
 - Run the command "bundle install"